richardbergquist/realme-azure-b2c-integration/Decoding-RealMe-Claims.md

 # Decoding the Safe Base64 Identity/Address

-The RealMe Assertion service returned the identity safe base64 encoded.
+The RealMe Assertion service returnes the identity safe base64 encoded inside a SAML attribute.

+See the following page for a [sample SAML response](./SAML-Samples/sample-saml-assert-response.md) from the RealMe assert service.

 The Identity Experience Framework (IEF) that underlies Azure Active Directory B2C (Azure AD B2C) enables the identity developer to integrate an interaction with a RESTful API in a user journey.